Facebook user IDs and usernames are part of your profile.

-Some reasons you might not qualify for a Facebook username include:
+Some reasons you might not qualify for a Facebook username include the following:

 – Your page or profile has been created recently.